 $50,000,000 settlement – workplace injury

-A $50 million settlement was awarded to the wife of a worker who died following a tragic workplace injury in the Chicago area in 2016.
+A record-breaking $50 million settlement was awarded to the wife of a worker who died following a tragic workplace injury in the Chicago area in 2016.
 The case was extremely complex as the multiple Defendants were represented by several different law firms.

 $44,700,000 verdict – police misconduct

 A record-breaking $44.7 million dollar verdict was awarded to a young man who suffered life-threatening and permanent injuries following an off-duty Chicago police officer’s service weapon discharging into the back of his head.
-Officer Patrick Kelly was found responsible for shooting the client and the City responsible for failing to investigate its officers and having no early warning system, thus perpetuating this officer’s reckless behavior.
+Officer Patrick Kelly was found responsible for shooting the client and the City was responsible for failing to investigate its officers and having no early warning system, thus perpetuating this officer’s reckless behavior.
 Kelly was found to be within the top 2-5% of Chicago police officers with the largest number of citizen complaints.
 This is the largest verdict ever returned in a police misconduct lawsuit involving the city of Chicago and in the state of Illinois.

 $30,000,000 settlement – medical malpractice